naguhegde2000/Home-Automation/README.md

 WHAT IT IS?

 This is a small project on the part of home-automation system.
-It detects the status of the switches in the home and clearly alert the user about staus of the switch.
+It detects the status of the switches in the home and clearly alerts the user about staus of the switch.

 Status:
 1. Active : Switch ON and is Selected.